mrikirill/SynologyDDNSCloudflareMultidomain/README.md

 Description
 ---------------
-* A PHP script for Synology DSM which adds Cloudflare DDNS support in your DMS
+* A PHP script for Synology DSM (and potentially Synology SRM devices) which adds Cloudflare DDNS support in your DMS
 * Supports multidomains, subdomains and also regional domains (example: dev.my.domain.com.au, domain.com.uk etc)
 * Easy instalation process
 * Based on CloudFlare API v4